 √ Relevance: Does the database complement business objective?

-The data that isn’t maintained, labelled or kept in line with business objective is terrible and it impacts every process of your business.
-However, it is marketing and sales department-the backbone of your business-that get affected a lot because the data isn’t up to the mark.
+The data that isn’t maintained, labeled, or kept in line with business objectives is terrible and it impacts every process of your business.
+However, it is the marketing and sales department-the backbone of your business that gets affected a lot because the data isn’t up to the mark.
 Be it your lead generation campaign or landing page traffic-nothing remains sacred and gets tainted due to bad data.
 Forget market forecasting; you can’t even reach out to your existing customers owing to the lack of accurate data.
 Your Sender Reputation is damaged, ISPs can block your domain and your e-mails are directly dumped to the spam folder-and these are just the physical side-effects.

 Data governance: In reports and real figures

-The data that isn’t maintained, labelled or kept in line with business objective is terrible and it impacts every process of your business.
+The data that isn’t maintained, labeled, or kept in line with business objectives is terrible and it impacts every process of your business.

 The cost of bad data